kot-behemoth/awesome-joplin/readme.md

 ## Plugins

-Joplin now supports plugins.
+### Official Joplin Plugin Repository

+Since roughly January 2021 there exists an [official Joplin Plugin Repository](https://github.com/joplin/plugins), and Joplin app has a simple way of discovering and installing available plugins.
+To install any of these plugins, open the desktop application, then go to the "Plugins" section in the Configuration screen.
+You can then search for any plugin and install it from there.

+### Old-style plugins

+This is a list of plugins that were created before the official plugin repository existed.
 Here are a few interesting ones:

 - [Make all possible links](https://github.com/S73ph4n/joplin_make_all_links) [Experimental] Goes through the current note looking for words (or groups of words) matching another note's title.
 When found, makes them into links to the corresponding notes.
 - [Link to note](https://github.com/S73ph4n/joplin_autolinker) [Experimental] Checks if the selected text matches an existing note's title.
 If such a note exists, makes a link to it.
 If it doesn't, creates it.